SWI-Prolog/swipl-devel/CMAKE.md

   have environment variables set to facilitate e.g., embedding in Java.
   The variable names and possibly conflicting values depend on the OS.
   See [issue](https://github.com/SWI-Prolog/swipl-devel/issues/435).
-- Potential problems when having multiple paralell insallations of SWIPL (e.g., distribution-based, build, manually installed), and environment variables `SWI_HOME_DIR` or `SWIPL` set to specific SWIPL's home directory.
+- Potential problems when having multiple parallel installations of SWIPL (e.g., distribution-based, build, manually installed), and environment variables `SWI_HOME_DIR` or `SWIPL` set to specific SWIPL's home directory.
 Read above.